HopperLogger/HopperRender/README.md

 ## How to get started?
 To use this filter, you need to use a DirectShow player like [MPC-HC](https://github.com/clsid2/mpc-hc/releases) or [MPC-BE](https://sourceforge.net/projects/mpcbe).

-If you decide to use MPC-BE, please install [LAVFilters](https://github.com/Nevcairiel/LAVFilters/releases) and add the _LAV Video Filter_ to your filters in the player settings.
-This will ensure proper compatibility with HopperRender.

-The usage of [madVR](https://www.videohelp.com/software/madVR) is recommended, but not necessary.
+The usage of [madVR](https://www.videohelp.com/software/madVR) or [MPC Video Renderer](https://github.com/Aleksoid1978/VideoRenderer) is recommended as they are the most up to date and properly support HDR.

-MPC Video Renderer and madVR are officially supported.
-Using the Enhanced Video Renderer is not advised, as it doesn't support HDR and tends to be incompatible with HopperRender.

 ### Installation
 1. Open MPC-HC or MPC-BE's settings.